New second edition available now

 This guide comprehensively reviews the superannuation laws, taxation laws and general law issues that relate to the commencement, maintenance and ultimately the cessation of SMSF income streams.

-Authors Peter Slegers and Nicole Santinon of Cowell Clarke explore many of the related practical issues that impact on SMSF income streams, such as estate planning laws, asset protection and the strategies for accessing wealth from existing business and investment structures to fund income streams.
+Authors Peter Slegers, CTA and Nicole Santinon are joined by Joshua Pascale and Daniel Marateo in producing the new second edition of the Guide.
+Exploring many of the related practical issues that impact on SMSF income streams, such as estate planning laws, asset protection, the new edition also covers strategies for accessing wealth from existing business and investment structures to fund income streams.

-This new guide will be of relevance to SMSF professionals at all levels of experience, including:
+This guide will be of relevance to SMSF professionals at all levels of experience, including:

 - licensed accountants, financial planners and SMSF auditors;